abdur-rafi/wQFM-GDL/README.md

 All scripts used for the experiments, plots, simulation and most of the results (output species trees and RF scores of the experiments) are shared in the repository [**wQFM-GDL Experiments**](https://github.com/abdur-rafi/wqfm-gdl-experiments).

+## Acknowledgement
+We internally use DISCO to decompose multicopy gene trees into single-copy gene trees.
+We also use ASTRAL-Pro’s methods for gene-tree tagging and branch-length annotation.

 ## Bug Report

 We are always looking to improve our codebase.